 Have you ever wondered why penguins don’t freeze to death?
-Penguins have to cope with an immensely harsh environment with extreme cold temperatures and added wind chill.
+Penguins have to cope with an immensely harsh environment with extremely cold temperatures and added wind chill.

 Animals who live in cold countries tend to have several special adaptations that keep them warm.

 Penguins living in cold climates stay warm thanks to their thick feathers and blubber under the skin.
 Feathers are great on land but not much help for keeping warm in the cold ocean.
 This is where the blubber layer comes in.

 Penguins stand up and rock backwards on their heels to reduce contact with the cold snow.
-If they were lie to down, they would get much colder very quickly.
+If they were lying down, they would get much colder very quickly.

 Some species huddle together in large groups, rotating around so the same penguins are not always on the outside.

 This simple investigation demonstrates how a layer of fat is perfect for keeping animals warm.